 Teething can usually be handled at home.
-Contact the doctor if your baby develops a fever, seems particularly uncomfortable, or has other signs or symptoms of illness — such as fever or diarrhea.
+Contact the doctor if your baby develops a fever, seems particularly uncomfortable, or has other signs or symptoms of illness that could be unrelated to the teething.

 Ideally, you've been running a clean, damp washcloth over your baby's gums every day.
 If not, now's a great time to start.
 The washcloth can keep bacteria from building up in your baby's mouth.
 When your baby's first teeth appear, switch to a small, soft-bristled toothbrush.
-The American Dental Association says there's no need to use toothpaste.
-Water is all you need until your child learns to spit — at about age 3 — use a smear of fluoride toothpaste no bigger than the size of a grain of rice.
+Until your child learns to spit — at about age 3 — use a smear of fluoride toothpaste no bigger than the size of a grain of rice.

 It's also time to think about regular dental checkups.
 The American Dental Association and the American Academy of Pediatric Dentistry recommend scheduling a child's first dental visit after the first tooth erupts and no later than his or her first birthday.
 Your baby's teeth and gums will also be examined at well-baby checkups.
 Remember, regular childhood dental care helps set the stage for a lifetime of healthy teeth and gums.

 Apr.
 11, 2014